iankressin/obsidian-backup/2 - Notes/Ethereum.org - ZK Rollups.md

 - Most ZK-rollups use a supernode to produce blocks, which is efficient but centralized.
 If users feel that they are being censored, the L1 contract accept bundled transactions directly.

+- ZK-SNARKs require a Common Reference String (CRS), which are public parameters for proving and verifying statements.
+If the parameters used to create CRS becomes public, then malicious actors can create false proofs.
+	- Multi-party computation ceremony (MPC) can be used to generate CRS, where each participant contributes with some randomness and destroy the data immediately after.
+	- As long as one participant discard their input, the security is guaranteed
 #### Questions

 *Do ZK rollups take advantage of blob space?*